uber/uberscriptquery/README.md

 Another benefit to define such DSL is to break complicated logic or SQL query to declarative script.
 Such script will be easy to review and maintain.

-This project presents uScriptQuery, a SQL-like DSL to make writing Spark jobs super easy!
+This project presents UberScriptQuery, a SQL-like DSL to make writing Spark jobs super easy!

 DSL Example
 ============

-Following is a quick example for the uScriptQuery DSL.
+Following is a quick example for the UberScriptQuery DSL.
 It queries data from mysql database and hadoop file, joins them together and saves result to another mysql data table.

 ```
 -- Define variables